mychris/xbmc-command/README.md

           prev                go to previous item in playlist volume              set or increment/decrement the volume

-Each command has its own --help flag.
+All commands have their own --help flag.
 Use it to show the help of a specific command.

     $ xbmc-command volume --help